Mid Tier architecture

 B. An authentication REST API call is sent to the Smart IT server.

-C. A user is logged in to BMC Helix ITSM.
+C. A user logs in to BMC Helix ITSM.

 D. BMC Helix ITSM displays the information to the user.